elastic/kibana/README.md

 Visit [Elastic.co](http://www.elastic.co/guide/en/kibana/current/index.html) for the full Kibana documentation.

+For information about building the documentation, see the README in https://github.com/elastic/docs

 ## Version Compatibility with Elasticsearch

 Ideally, you should be running Elasticsearch and Kibana with matching version numbers.
 If your Elasticsearch has an older version number or a newer _major_ number than Kibana, then Kibana will fail to run.
 If Elasticsearch has a newer minor or patch number than Kibana, then the Kibana Server will log a warning.